 Admission to graduate certificate and master’s programs in the UA Little Rock Graduate School requires a baccalaureate degree from a regionally accredited institution with substantially the same undergraduate program as at UA Little Rock (typically at least 120 hours or the equivalent of a 4-year baccalaureate degree).
-A 2.75 cumulative GPA is required for admission into the Graduate School.
-Most programs will also require a 3.0 GPA on the last 60 undergraduate hours (including post-baccalaureate hours) for admission.
+A 2.7 cumulative GPA is required for regular admission into the Graduate School.
+Most programs will also require a 3.0 GPA on the last 60 undergraduate hours (including post-baccalaureate hours) for regular admission.
 International students should refer to the Graduate School International Student Admission Policy for additional required application materials.
 Admission to an educational specialist or doctoral program usually requires a master’s degree from an accredited institution.
 Official transcripts, which are sent directly from the college or university that issued the degree, are required from all perspective graduate students.

 Students must satisfy Graduate School requirements as well as those of the program to which they seek admission.
 Applications and all official transcripts should be submitted to the Graduate School as quickly as possible, as an application will not be passed on to the student’s prospective program—regardless of the program’s standards or requirements—if it does not first meet the standard Graduate School admission requirements.
 The section of this catalog on each degree program includes admission requirements for that program.